juzhyo/juzhyo.github.io/content/posts/hong-bao-draw/index.md

 ---
-title: Hong Bao Draw
+title: Toto Hong Bao Draw Is Not Worth Participating
-date: "2024-12-09"
+date: "2024-12-13"
+draft: false
-draft: true
+plotly: true
 math: true
-plotly: true

 ---
 Around the time of Lunar New Year, Singapore Pools will organise a special lottery event called the Toto Hong Bao Draw, which features a significantly larger jackpot prize compared to the regular draws.
-The Hong Bao Draws, with their larger prize money, attracted people to participate, suggesting that it may be worth placing a bet.
+The Hong Bao draws, with their larger prize money, attracted people to participate, suggesting that it may be worth placing a bet.

 The Kelly criterion is used to evaluate if this is the case.
 It is a formula for sizing a sequence of bets by maximising the geometric growth rate of wealth.
 For a system where the bettor wins or loses a fixed percentage of his bet, the Kelly criterion reads: